 - 4.2 Within the Nottingham Fringe Area, Lowdham acts as a focus for the provision of day-to-day services.
-With its own railway station, Lowdham has good access to Nottingham and it is identified by Spatial Policy 2 of the Core Strategy as a location where provision will be made for new housing to meet local housing need and support for employment to provide local jobs in order to secure the village's role as a sustainable community. - 4.3 Spatial Policy 4A of the Core Strategy, Extent of the Green Belt, requires small scale reviews of the Nottingham - Derby Green Belt in Blidworth, Lowdham and Rainworth in order to meet housing requirements.
+With its own railway station, Lowdham has good access to Nottingham and it is identified by Spatial Policy 2 of the Core Strategy as a location where provision will be made for new housing to meet local housing need and support for employment to provide local jobs in order to secure the village's role as a sustainable community. - 4.3 Spatial Policy 4A of the Core Strategy, Extent of the Green Belt, requires small scale reviews of the Nottingham Derby Green Belt in Blidworth, Lowdham and Rainworth in order to meet housing requirements.
 It also sets out the criteria which will be used in undertaking these reviews.

 4.4 The Core Strategy directs 0.5% of the District's housing growth to the Principal Village of Lowdham.
 This equates to a need to provide 71 dwelling in this settlement between 2006 and 2026.
 Previous completions and committed developments will all contribute towards the achievement of this target.
+There is however a residual requirement for the A&DM DPD to identify sites that are capable of delivering 60 new dwellings in Lowdham.